bldl/emplace-spidermonkey/README.md

   <summary><h2>Implementing the New Proposal</h2></summary>

   We will now adapt our existing implementation of the original `upsert` proposal to match the updated specification.
+  We will also change the method name to `getOrInsert` to match the final proposal name.
   As we can see, some of the logic from the previous implementation can be reused.
   Our goal here is to make the necessary adjustments to the original implementation.

   ### Step 1-4 - The logic remains the same

-  The first four steps remain unchanged from the original proposal.
+  The first two steps remain unchanged from the original proposal, but step 3 has been modified to normalize zero values and step 4 has been simplified.
+Normalizing zero values mean that -0 = 0 = +0.

   ```lua
   1. Let M be the this value.